-- Let's Move Nashville

-- Nashville Green and "Complete Streets" Plan and Guidelines

-- Nashville Promise Zone

-The main objective of the ENS planning effort was to build upon the past and existing plans to develop a community-driven Vision, addressing the challenges and needs of the residents and community, and to create a Plan to implement the Vision.

-PLANNING PROCESS OVERVIEW

-Launched in November 2016, the Choice Neighborhoods Envision Napier and Sudekum planning process consisted of 20 months of intense, community driven efforts to revitalize and redevelop South Nashville.
+- Let's Move Nashville - Nashville Green and "Complete Streets" Plan and Guidelines - Nashville Promise Zone The main objective of the ENS planning effort was to build upon the past and existing plans to develop a community-driven Vision, addressing the challenges and needs of the residents and community, and to create a Plan to implement the Vision.
+PLANNING PROCESS OVERVIEW Officially launching in November 2016, the Choice Neighborhoods Envision Napier Sudekum planning process consisted of twenty months of intense, community driven efforts to revitalize and redevelop South Nashville.
 Multiple committees and Work Groups were formed to ensure maximum participation and engagement of the community leaders, stakeholders and residents.
 MDHA and the Design Team offered various opportunities for community involvement during the process and utilized multiple interactive charrettes and events to encourage residents to become part of the planning.
-To date the process included, 9 Community Advisory Groups (CAG) Meetings, 7 Resident-only Meetings, 7 Town Hall Meetings, 34 Work Group Sessions and 3 Community Charrettes.

-OUR VISION

-Neighborhood Plan

-The vision for the Neighborhood Plan was to build upon the existing neighborhood assets to create a cohesive, connected, safe and diverse community of choice and improve the quality of life for the community.
-The main outcome of the Neighborhood Plan was the creation of a Neighborhood Framework which would help guide the redevelopment of the area to achieve the community vision.
-The community partners and residents worked hand in hand to develop the overall framework illustrated in Figure 1.
-The Framework Plan strategies focused on:
+To date the process included, 7 Community Advisory Groups (CAG) Meetings, 5 Resident-only Meetings, 5 Town Hall Meetings, 31 Work Group sessions and 3 Community Charrettes.
+OUR VISION Neighborhood Plan The main outcome of the Neighborhood Plan was the creation of a Neighborhood Framework which would help guide the redevelopment of the area to achieve the community vision.
+The community partners and residents worked hand in hand to develop the overall framework and is illustrated in Figure 1.
+The Framework Plan strategies focused on: - Create a connected street network and identify priority roads for improvements - Create a network of multiple recreational and green open spaces, including a linear park along Browns Creek and the proposed new Central Park at the heart of the new redeveloped Napier Sudekum community.